SouhirG/SAPA/README.md

 Overview
 ========
 This tool preprocess arabic texts : predict part-of-speech tags and splits off words to separe the basic form and proclitics.
 Details of this work are presented in:

-@InProceedings{GAHBICHEBRAHAM12.855,
-  	author = {Souhir Gahbiche-Braham and H{\'e}l{\`e}ne Maynard and Thomas Lavergne and Fran{\c c}ois Yvon}, title = {Joint Segmentation and POS Tagging for Arabic Using a CRF-based Classifier}, booktitle = {Proceedings of the Eight International Conference on Language Resources and Evaluation (LREC'12)}, year = {2012}, month = {may}, date = {23-25}, address = {Istanbul, Turkey}, editor = {Nicoletta Calzolari (Conference Chair) and Khalid Choukri and Thierry Declerck and Mehmet Ugur Dogan and Bente Maegaard and Joseph Mariani and Jan Odijk and Stelios Piperidis}, publisher = {European Language Resources Association (ELRA)}, isbn = {978-2-9517408-7-7}, language = {english}
+Souhir Gahbiche-Braham and Hélène Maynard and Thomas Lavergne and François Yvon, Joint Segmentation and POS Tagging for Arabic Using a CRF-based Classifier, In Proceedings of the Eight International Conference on Language Resources and Evaluation (LREC'12), Istanbul, Turkey.
+2012 [www.lrec-conf.org/proceedings/lrec2012/pdf/855_Paper.pdf].
- }

 For any information, bug reports or comments, contact: